Forest Service to review water diversions in Sawtooth Valley

 The diversions are on tributaries or the Salmon River, which is home to federally protected salmon, steelhead and bull trout.

-Salmon and steelhead swim about 900 miles (1,400 kilometers) up the Columbia, Snake and Salmon rivers to arrive in the Sawtooth Valley.
+Salmon and steelhead swim about 900 miles up the Columbia, Snake and Salmon rivers to arrive in the Sawtooth Valley.

 “Any salmon that makes it up that far doesn’t need to get sucked into an (irrigation) ditch or run into a dry creek,” said Marie Callaway Kellner of the Idaho Conservation League.